leo-bogert/accuraterip-checksum/README.md

 ## Dependencies
 libsndfile is used for reading the WAV files.
-Therefore, on Ubuntu 12.04, make sure you have the following packages installed:
+Therefore, on Ubuntu, make sure you have the following packages installed:

 	libsndfile1